danielduqueurrego/Biomedical-Instrumentation-Laboratory/README.md

 This repository contains educational materials, hardware designs, and software tools to support open-source biomedical instrumentation labs for academic use.

+Create for the course BMEG-420L: Biomedical Instrumentation Laboratory, Department of Chemical and Biomedical Engineering, West Virginia University.

 ---

 ## 📂 Repository Structure